EXERCISES (Question number 31 to 40)

 31. An elevator is descending with uniform acceleration.
 To measure the acceleration, a person in the elevator drops a coin at the moment the elevator starts.
 The coin is 6 ft above the floor of the elevator at the time it is dropped.
 The person observes that the coin strikes the floor in 1 second.
 Calculate from these data the acceleration of the elevator.

 Answer: Let the acceleration of the elevator be a'.
-Since the coin is falling freely, its acceleration is due to the gravity, g.
-As viewed from the frame of the elevator the observer sees the relative acceleration of the coin due to the change of frame.
-This relative acceleration is = g-a'.
-Now using the equation h=ut+½at², we have u=0, h= 6 ft, taking g=32 ft/s², t= 1 s,
+Since the coin falls freely, its acceleration is due to gravity, g.
+As viewed from the elevator frame, the observer sees the coin's relative acceleration due to the frame change.
+This relative acceleration is = g -a'.
+Now using the equation h =ut +½at², we have u =0, h = 6 ft, taking g =32 ft/s², t = 1 s,

 32. A ball is thrown horizontally from a point 100 m above the ground with a speed of 20 m/s.
 Find (a) the time it takes to reach the ground, (b) the horizontal distance it travels before reaching the ground. (c) the velocity (direction and magnitude) with which it strikes the ground.

 Answer: (a) Let the time to reach the ground be t.
-Since the ball is thrown horizontally its downward component of velocity will be zero means u=0. h = 100 m.
-From the equation of accelerated motion h=ut+½gt² we get,
+Since the ball is thrown horizontally, its downward velocity component will be zero, which means u=0. h = 100 m.
+From the equation of accelerated motion h = ut +½gt², we get,

 (b) The horizontal movement will be a uniform speed.
 Distance traveled before reaching the ground = speed x time

-(c) At the time it strikes the ground, the horizontal component of velocity will be Vx = 20 m/s
+(c) When it strikes the ground, the horizontal component of velocity will be Vx = 20 m/s.

-If θ be the direction of velocity with horizontal.
+If θ is the direction of velocity with horizontal.

 33. A ball is thrown at a speed of 40 m/s at an angle of 60° with the horizontal.
 Find (a) the maximum height reached and(b) the range of the ball.
 Take g=10 m/s².